The Call for White Papers for NASA iTech Cycle 3 opened on September 15, 2017 and closed on October 20, 2017.

 We recommend that you use image file formats that provide acceptable resolution without being huge (for example, please don't use a 1-MB TIFF file when a 150-K GIF file will do).

-- File size cannot exceed 50 MB.
+- File size cannot exceed 50 MB

 - Five (5) pages maximum (including figures, tables, and references)

-- A cover page is not required, but if your team chooses to use a cover page, it will not count toward the five-page limit
+- A cover page is not required, but if your team chooses to use a cover page, it will not count toward the five-page limit.

-- White Papers should be single-spaced
+- White papers should be single-spaced.

-- Font size should be 12 pt.
+- The font size for the body of the paper should be 12 pt.

 Your White Paper File MUST INCLUDE: